News & Updates

 In the world of AI development, staying ahead of the curve is a constant challenge.

-In early 2024, Fractal Labs embarked on an exciting journey to create AI Strategist, a tool designed to help businesses develop their own AI strategies without the need for deep technical expertise.
+In early 2024, we started to build the AI Strategist, a tool designed to help businesses develop their own AI strategies without the need for deep technical expertise.
 As more companies became aware of the potential of AI but lacked the knowledge to implement it effectively, we saw an opportunity to productize our consulting process, offering AI-driven insights to help businesses shape their AI roadmaps.

 What started as an innovative response to a clear market need ended with an unexpected pivot.
 What have we learned and how this experience changed our approach?
 Let’s delve into this.